amygdalama/blog-source/content/tutorials/phonebook.md

 I'll give you a hint: deleting a line from a file isn't very straightforward.
 Instead, you'll need to save the lines you want to keep in a list, remove the old contents of the file by opening it in write mode, and then write the lines you saved in the list to the file.

+## *4.5 More Ideas

+If this section hasn't challenged you enough, here are some things you could work on that might be more interesting for you:

+* Enable partial string matching using either string methods or regular expressions (using the `re` module). i.e. make this work:

+        :::console
+        $ python phonebook.py lookup 'Jane' ex_phonebook
+        Jane Doe    432 123 4321
+        Jane Lin    643 357 9876

+* Store the phonebook entries in a database!
+Some common Python modules that help you interact with databases are `sqlite3` and `sqlalchemy`.
+* Store the phonebook entries as dictionaries using the `pickle` module!

 # 5. Writing Tests

+This part isn't finished yet!
+If you get to this point, let me know, and I can do a demo!

 ## 5.1 A Basic Test

 ## 5.2 A `tests.py` Script

-## 5.3 Raising Exceptions
+## 5.3 Testing Bad Input

-For example, let's say we wanted to test that running our program with the command
+Let's say we wanted to test that running our program with the command

     :::console
     $ python phonebook.py create

-(which is missing an argument for the phonebook name) caused an error.
+(which is missing an argument for the phonebook name) causes an error.
 How would we do that?
 Well, we could manually type in the command and observe the results.
 But would we want to do that with every command variation?
 And for too many arguments as well as too few?
 That quickly becomes too many things to remember to test manually.

 Thankfully, testing frameworks like Python's `unittest` provide methods that test whether code `raise`s a specific exception.
-We'll cover more on testing and using `unittest` in the next chapter.

 To make writing tests easier, we can define a custom exception that we'll call `ArgumentError`.
 To do this we just need to subclass it from the built-in `Exception` class:

     :::python
     class ArgumentError(Exception): pass

-Subclassing isn't particularly important to understand for this exercise, but is definitely important to understand in other contexts.
-I won't cover it here.
+Subclassing and class inheritance is out of scope for this exercise, but it's really interesting!
+I definitely recommend reading about it and playing around with it.

 Now to `raise` this exception when an invalid number of arguments is passed: